Prospective Student Information Degrees Offered

 Eastman School of Music PhDs on the Faculties of Selected Educational Institutions

-Eastman School of Music DMAs Serving as Faculty Members and Leaders of Selected Educational Institutions
+Eastman School of Music DMAs Serving as Faculty Members and Leaders of Selected Musical Institutions

 Kristian Bezuidenhout, born in 1979, began his studies in Australia, completed them at the Eastman School of Music (BM & MM) and now lives in London.
 His teachers have included Rebecca Penneys (piano), Malcolm Bilson (fortepiano), Arthur Haas (harpsichord) and Paul O’Dette (performance practice).
 At the age of 21, Bezuidenhout won the first prize and the audience prize in the Bruges Fortepiano Competition; in 2007 he was awarded the Erwin Bodky Prize.